tinkeractive/servotron/README.md

 File paths specified with tilde will resolve to the user home dir.\
 This can cause errors when running with `sudo`.

-### App User Cookie Name
+### App User Info
-Cookie used to identify user for authorization.\
+Used to identify user for authorization.\
+Can be parsed from Header or Cookie.\
+If ParseFrom is Header, then specify Field and Type (JWT or String).
+If Type is JWT, then specify Claim to be passed to queries.\
+If ParseFrom is Cookie, then specify Name.
 If empty string, then all cookies are passed as json key, value pairs.

 ### File Servers
 Static content such as HTML.